-6.1 Fast Forwarding
+7.1 Fast Forwarding

-Packet classification and switched routers have come a long way recently - we are unlikely in the software world to beat the h/w in core routers, but we can compete nicely in access devices certainly, there is no reason why a small cluster couldn't make a good 10Gbps router - but there's every reason why a PCI bus machine maxes out at 1Gbps!
+Packet classification and switched routers have come a long way recently.
+While it is quite unlikely that software-based solutions were capable to beat the h/w in core routers, they can potentially compete nicely in access devices.
+Certainly, there is no reason why a small cluster couldn't make a good 10Gbps router - but there's every reason why a PCI bus machine makes out at 1Gbps!

-6.2 Faster Convergence
+7.2 Faster Convergence

-Routers and links fail. the job of OSPF/ISIS and BGP is to find the alternate paths quickly - in reality they take a whole to converge - IGPs take a while (despite being mainly link state nowadays) because link failure detection is NOT obvious - sometimes you have to count missed HELLO packets (since some links don't generate an explicit clock).
+Routers and links fail.
+The job of OSPF/IS-IS and BGP is to find the alternate paths quickly - in reality they take a whole to converge - IGPs take a while (despite being mainly link state nowadays) because link failure detection is NOT obvious - sometimes you have to count missed HELLO packets (since some links don't generate an explicit clock).
 BGP convergence is a joke.
 But there are smart people on the case.

-6.3 Theory and practice
+7.3 Theory and practice